150 Facts That Will Make You Say “Wow!”

 Possums Don’t Play Dead, They Pass Out

 The creatures aren’t quite the skilled actors they are often portrayed as.
-Instead, they are just strategic wimps, falling into involuntarily comatose state when they feel intense fear, which can last for hours, convincing any would-be predators that they are dead (they even emit a corpse-like smell to really sell the act).
+Instead, they are just strategic wimps, falling into an involuntarily comatose state when they feel intense fear, which can last for hours, convincing any would-be predators that they are dead (they even emit a corpse-like smell to really sell the act).

 Daddy Longlegs Aren’t Spiders